Find Affordable College Courses

 1 Yearly Graduations

 The University of Alabama is the 11th most popular school in the nation for students seeking a doctor's degree in finance.
-The average in-state tuition for full-time undergraduates is $10,780 per year, while in-state graduate students, on average, pay $10,780 per year.
-The finance program at The University of Alabama awarded 1 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in finance from UA.

 Below are some popular majors that are similar to finance that offer doctor’s degrees.